vnmabus/rdata/paper/paper.md

 The license can also be a problem, as it is part of the GPL family and does not allow commercial use.

 As existing solutions were unsuitable for our needs, the package `rdata` was developed to parse data in the RData format.
-This is a small, extensible and very complete implementation in pure Python of a RData parser, that is able to read and convert most datasets in the CRAN repository to equivalent Python objects.
+This is a small, extensible, efficient, and very complete implementation in pure Python of a RData parser, that is able to read and convert most datasets in the CRAN repository to equivalent Python objects.
 It has a permissive license and can be extended to support additional conversions from custom R classes.

 The package `rdata` has been designed as a pure Python package with minimal dependencies, so that it can be easily integrated inside other libraries and applications.